SolidLabResearch/Challenges/how-to-manage-issues.md

 He has ownership of this library.
 - You inform Pieter Heyvaert about future work and actions that you discovered when working on the challenge.
 - Pieter Heyvaert writes a report for this challenge using [this template](reports/template.md).
+Once the report is done, Pieter adds label "report: done ✅" and closes the issue.